Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 - A family history of hypoparathyroidism

-- Having certain autoimmune or endocrine conditions, such as Addison's disease — which causes your adrenal glands to produce too little of its hormones
+- Having certain autoimmune or endocrine conditions, such as Addison's disease — which causes a decrease in the hormones the adrenal glands produce

-- Tetany.
-These cramplike spasms of your hands and fingers can be prolonged and painful.
-Tetany might also include muscle discomfort and twitches or spasms of the muscles of your face, throat or arms.
-When these spasms occur in your throat, they can interfere with breathing, creating a possible emergency.
+- Muscle pain and twitches or spasms of the muscles of the face, throat or arms.
+When these spasms occur in the throat, they can interfere with breathing, creating a possible emergency.

-- Paresthesias.
-These are characterized by odd, tingling sensations or pins and needles feelings in your lips, tongue, fingers and toes.
+- Tingling or burning sensations, or a pins and needles feeling, in the lips, tongue, fingers and toes.

-- Heart arrhythmias and fainting, even heart failure.
+- Abnormal heart rhythms (heart arrhythmias) and fainting, even heart failure.

-Accurate diagnosis and treatment might prevent these complications associated with hypoparathyroidism.
-But once they occur, calcium and vitamin D won't improve them:
+Accurate diagnosis and treatment might prevent these complications or keep them from getting worse.
+But once they occur, taking calcium and vitamin D usually doesn't reverse the damage.
+Irreversible complications include:

 - A low blood-calcium level